On a conjecture of Kontsevich and Soibelman: Introduction

-\end{conjecture} In this paper, we consider the conjecture in some special cases, namely, when $F$ is a compostion of a polynomial in two variables and a pair of two regular functions (Theorem \ref{thm5.1}), or $F$ has the form $F(x,y,z)=g(x,y,z)+h(z)^N$ with $N$ sufficiently large (Theorem \ref{thm5.6}).
-For these cases, the idea of proof comes from considering formulas of Guibert, Loeser and Merle (\cite{GLM1}, \cite{GLM3}) for the motivic Milnor fiber of composite functions or functions of Steenbrink type.
-The explicit computation of motivic Milnor fiber of a regular function via its Newton polyhedron (suggested in \cite{G}) is the key leading to the positive answers to the cases considered (under certain conditions). \\ This work was suggested by Fran\c cois Loeser, my advisor, who advised me to consider the conjecture firstly in the case of composition $f(g_1,g_2)$ and encouraged me in each step of proof.
+\end{conjecture} In this paper, we consider the conjecture in some special (actually quite general) cases, namely, when $F$ is a composition of a polynomial in two variables and a pair of two regular functions (Theorem \ref{thm5.1}), or $F$ has the form $F(x,y,z)=g(x,y,z)+h(z)^{\ell}$ with $\ell$ sufficiently large (function of Steenbrink type, Theorem \ref{thm5.6}) under some additional conditions of nondegeneracy with respect to Newton polyhedron (this would be the general case for the conjecture if we did not assume $\ell$ sufficiently large).
+For these cases, we use previous results of Guibert, Loeser and Merle (\cite{GLM1}, \cite{GLM3}) for the motivic Milnor fiber of composite functions or functions of Steenbrink type.
+We also use in an important way, via Proposition \ref{prop4.5}, the explicit computation of the motivic Milnor fiber of a regular function via its Newton polyhedron (suggested by \cite{G}).
+These lead to the positive answer to the conjecture in the cases considered. \\ This work was suggested by Fran\c cois Loeser, my advisor, who proposed me to consider the conjecture firstly in the case of composition $f(g_1,g_2)$ and encouraged me in each step of proof.
 I am deeply grateful to him for these, for his suggestions of method approaching to the solution and for his help in preparing the manuscript.
+I would like to thank the referee for his contributions to the paper which make it become more readable.